ASICS GEL-KAYANO 31 Running Shoe Review

 • Forefoot cushioning is more limited.

-The ASICS GEL-KAYANO 31 has impressive lateral stability.
+The ASICS GEL-KAYANO 31 has good lateral stability.
 The remarkably wide outsole creates a stable platform, and this shoe uses support elements like a harder foam block in the midfoot for arch support.
 Though its high stack height lifts you farther off the ground, the firmness of the foam, especially in the forefoot, makes for a very controlled ride.

 Pros